WeiliangJia/HelloCityAgent/README.md

 # HelloCity AI Service

-A FastAPI-based AI service powered by LangChain and LangGraph, providing intelligent chat functionality with conversation memory, checklist generation, and SSE streaming for the HelloCity relocation assistant platform.
+A FastAPI-based AI service powered by LangChain and LangGraph, providing intelligent chat functionality with conversation memory, live flight/hotel price search, checklist generation, and SSE streaming for the HelloCity relocation assistant platform.

 ## 📋 Table of Contents